 As life expectancy increases, more and more of us will rely on care home facilities to provide assistance later in life.
-While care homes should be safe places, sadly, accidents do occur which can lead to injury for residents and, in some cases, staff.
+While care homes should be safe places, accidents do occur which can lead to injury for residents and, in some cases staff.

-If you or a loved one have been injured in a care home, you may be able to claim compensation.
+If you or a loved one have been injured in a care home, you may be able to make a care home injury claim for compensation.

 There are a number of accidents and injuries that can occur in nursing homes and care homes.
 Some of the more common accidents are outlined below.